 So, Bonavita machines deliver taste-enhancing features while Technivorm products are handmade and incredibly reliable.
 But those are just the broad strokes of their products.
 But how do Bonavita and Technivorm match up product to product?

 Technivorm Moccamaster Thermal Carafe Coffee Brewer vs. Bonavita BV1900TS

 The core traits of these coffee brewers are essentially similar.
-They both brew in a similar amount of time, they both produce the same amount of coffee, and they both heat things to within the same range of temperature.
+They both brew in a similar amount of time, they are both 8-cup coffee makers, and they both heat things to within the same range of temperature.
 However, there are a ton of important differences that might elude a superficial scan.

 You might notice that the Technivorm Moccamaster is far heavier than the Bonavita product.
 This comes down to their material construction: Technivorm products tend to be made out of recycled aluminum.
 This plays a part in their longevity as well.

 This difference in weight will play a part in setting them up, but not necessarily in their operation.
 What might make a difference, depending on your preferences, is that the Technivorm brewer is all analog, while the Bonavita uses a digital display for control?

 Some people prefer the digital display for how sleek and intuitive it can be.
 Others prefer analog input methods due to how a digital display can break and become useless.
 Neither is strictly correct or incorrect, but the difference is there if it matters to you.

 If there is an “objective” advantage of the digital display, it would have to be that it allows for a smart home interface.
 This means you can essentially use your phone to schedule and operate your coffee machine remotely.